This article was originally published in September 2017.

 Anyone who has watched Issa Rae’s Insecure—if you haven’t, you better get bingeing—knows that each 30-minute episode is a legitimate cinematic experience.
 Every scene and every location is filmed masterfully.
 From Molly’s bright lawyer’s office to Issa’s iconic pep talk in the mirror to whatever bumping bar the crew is hitting that night—there is never a moment when an actor’s face seems lost in the dark.

 So, how does a show like Insecure, which features an entirely Black cast and many a scene in a dimly lit bar, make the actors’ facial expressions visible when there isn’t any natural light?
-Mic spoke to Ava Berkofsky, Insecure’s director of photography, about her techniques for properly lighting her actors and she makes all the magic we see on screen happen.
+In a September 2017 article, Mic spoke to Ava Berkofsky, Insecure’s director of photography, about her techniques for properly lighting her actors and she makes all the magic we see on screen happen.

 “When I was in film school, no one ever talked about lighting non-white people,” Berkofsky tells Mic.
 “The conventional way of doing things was that if you put the skin tones around 70 IRE, it’s going to look right.”
 IRE is a unit used in the measurement of composite video signals, ranging from 0 to 100.
 “If you’ve got black skin, [dialing it] up to 50 or 70 is just going to make the rest of the image look weird,” explains Berkofsky.
 This was the technique used on The Fresh Prince of Bel-Air, which is why the images were so bright and largely without contrast.